fonttools/fonttools/README.rst

   project includes the TTX tool, that can convert TrueType and OpenType fonts to and from an XML text format, which is also called TTX.
 It supports TrueType, OpenType, AFM and to an extent Type 1 and some Mac-specific formats.
-The project has a `BSD-style open-source licence <LICENSE>`__.
+The project has a `MIT open-source licence <LICENSE>`__.
 | Among other things this means you can use it free of charge.